The Best Uncrowded Ski Resorts in the U.S.

-Another ski season is here, and with it comes all the highs and lows of winter, from that crisp mountain air and fresh powder, to traffic jams and lift lines.
-However, the quest for uncrowded ski resorts has become increasingly appealing, especially on those coveted powder weekends.
+Another ski season is here, and with it comes all the highs and lows of winter; from that crisp mountain air and fresh powder to traffic jams and lift lines.
+With that, the quest for uncrowded ski resorts becomes increasingly appealing — especially on those coveted powder weekends.
 No one likes wasting precious time on snow after all.
 Away from the hustle and bustle of the more popular ski destinations, there are uncrowded ski resorts that beckon skiers of all abilities.
 Bonus: Many of them are located in or near ski towns with their own airports.

 So if you’re seeking solitude and untouched snow, here’s a list of some of the best uncrowded ski resorts in the U.S. that promise tons of snow, fun powder days, and little to no lift lines.
 After your trip, rate and review the ski areas you visited here.